McLeodMoores/xl4j/docs/settings.md

 ## Reference
 There are four sections currently supported by the format - sections are named groups of key value pairs with the name appearing within square brackets.
 The key/value pairs that follow a section header are separated by an `=` sign.
-The supported sections are
+The supported sections are:

 | Section Name | Corresponding tab on Settings dialog |
 |--------------|--------------------------------------|